NiccoloSalvini/airflow-docker/README.md

 ## Overview

-The purpose of this repository is to provide a base configuration for using Airflow 2.0 with Docker.
+The purpose of this repository is to provide a base config for Airflow 2.0 with Docker.

 This repository can be used as a template for other repositories to build upon.
 More information about creating a repository from this template [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-repository-from-a-template).